How is abuse defined, and what are your options?

 If you have been served with notice of hearing on an order of protection, contact an experienced criminal law attorney immediately.
 Do not try to represent yourself.
 What you think of as a legitimate explanation might convince the judge that your accuser has reason to be afraid.
 The judge may rule against you based on what he or she perceives is a bad attitude or a failure to take responsibility.

-An experienced criminal law attorney can review your case for its possible defense.
+An experienced criminal law attorney can review your case for its best possible defense.
 Were you acting in self defense?
 Can you show that your spouse or former partner was making things up?
 Do they suffer from a mental illness?
 Be advised that an Order of Protection can have serious consequences as it can keep you out of many jobs, and you cannot get it removed from your record, so it is best to take the matter seriously.

 If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email firstname.lastname@example.org.